 - Big Bass USA – Look here for a wide selection of kayaks, accessories, and fishing gear.

 - Denton Rod and Tackle – Salt and freshwater tackle, live bait, propane, rods, clothing, gear, rod repairs and custom rods and kayaks.
 Check out their feather raft selection.

 - Northern Choptank Adventures – Northern Choptank Adventures is a full-service kayak outfitter that bases out of the historic Riverside Country Inn in Greensboro, Maryland.
 They offer both single and tandem kayaks and can provide shuttle service as well.

-For more information about recreational and hunting opportunities in Caroline County, please visit the Tour Caroline County website.
+For more information about recreational and hunting opportunities in Caroline County, please visit the Caroline County Office of Tourism website.

 - Blackwater Wildlife Refuge – Located 12 miles south of Cambridge, the refuge consists of over 27,000 acres of woodland, rich tidal marsh, freshwater ponds and managed cropland.
-Blackwater also features a Butterfly Garden, an Eagle Camera, an Osprey Camera, a Wildlife Drive, and various hiking, cycling, paddling, and walking trails.
-More information is available at their Visitors Center.
+Be sure to check out their Butterfly Garden, an Eagle Camera, an Osprey Camera, a Wildlife Drive, and various hiking, cycling, paddling, and walking trails.
+More information is available at the Visitors Center.

 - Chesapeake Forest Lands – The Chesapeake Forest Lands comprises 460 parcels totaling more than 58,000 acres in five Eastern Shore counties, including Dorchester.
 Approximately half of the forest area (29,000 acres) is open to public hunting.